List of Tracy Beaker Returns characters: Rosie Kettle

-Rosie Kettle, portrayed by Claudia Colling in series 1 and Millie Redfearn in series 2 and 3, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode Full Circle.
-She departed in series 3 during the episode Belonging.
+Rosie Kettle, portrayed by Claudia Colling in series 1 and Millie Redfearn in series 2 and 3, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode "Full Circle".
+She departed in series 3 during the episode "Belonging".

 When Carmen (Amy-Leigh Hickman) moves into Lily's (Jessie Williams) bedroom, Lily is hurt when Carmen takes over with Rosie and Poppy (Katie Anderson).
-Lily falls out with Carmen she unintentionally upsets Rosie by putting sparkles in her hair, however, they later make up.
+Lily falls out with Carmen she unintentionally upsets Rosie by putting sparkles in her hair; however, they later make up.

 Rosie is fostered with Lily and Poppy by Matt (Chris Robson) and Christie (Vicky Hall).
 When Lily is returned to The Dumping Ground after arguing with Matt and Christie about who is in charge of Rosie and Poppy, Tracy (Dani Harmer) takes Lily back to the Perry's to apologise.
 However, Rosie and Poppy get upset when Lily argues with Matt and Christie.
-On a visit to the Perry's, Christie announces to Lily that she can move back in, which pleases Rosie and Poppy, however, Lily doesn't seem enthusiastic.
+On a visit to the Perry's, Christie announces to Lily that she can move back in, which pleases Rosie and Poppy; however, Lily does not seem enthusiastic.

 With Lily living with him, Rosie and Poppy meet their father, Steve (Ben Cartwright), as he is hoping to get them back.
-However, the meeting doesn't go well and Rosie and Poppy run out crying.
+However, the meeting does not go well and Rosie and Poppy run out crying.
 Lily decides to organise a meeting between her father and sisters in the park and she lies to Tracy about the park when she asks her to ask Christie to bring her sisters over.
-Tracy isn't thrilled when she discovers Lily set up things with her father and sisters, but Tracy reluctantly agrees for it to go ahead.
+Tracy is not thrilled when she discovers Lily set up things with her father and sisters, but Tracy reluctantly agrees for it to go ahead.
 Poppy is sick after eating too much and Rosie hits Steve with the swing accidentally.
 Christie is furious with Tracy when she learns Rosie and Poppy met Steve.
-After realising her sisters are settled with the Perrys, Lily tells her father he doesn't have to get Rosie and Poppy back.
+After realising her sisters are settled with the Perrys, Lily tells her father he does not have to get Rosie and Poppy back.